bass3m/uselessbot/README.md

 An IRC bot that supports plugins.
 It was a project for learning Erlang.
 I'm sure the code is far from idiomatic Erlang, but it was tons of fun nonetheless.
-Each plugin can register itself with the prefix that is used to invoke it.

 ## Quickstart